Brian582/Shell/README.md

 # Shell

-For this project, I created a shell in C language that uses up to 8 linux commands.
+For this project, I implemented a shell in C language that uses up to 8 linux commands.
 This project was made in CodeBlocks.
 In the shell, when a command is executed sucessfully a blue colored message is shown.
 If not, then a red colored error message is shown.

 # Commands in the shell